-- 3.0 Cumulative Grade Point Average: Students must achieve a 3.0 cumulative GPA to enroll in clinical internship courses or graduate clinical seminars. - Observation Hours: student clinicians must complete 25 observation hours beyond hours that are accrued as part of their Augustana CSD coursework.
-Prospective student clinicians must turn in to the Center Director fully completed RECORD OF UNDERGRADUATE SUPERVISED IN-PERSON OBSERVATION HOURS and OBSERVATION SUMMARY FORMS for observations completed in person by the end of the fall semester of their junior year.
-Speech-language pathologists and audiologists whom are observed must hold the ASHA Certificate of Clinical Competence (CCC).
-Students are responsible for securing their own observation sites and also are responsible for meeting all related requirements that individual sites have (e.g., fingerprinting, reading about site-specific regulations, etc.).
-Student observers should dress and behave professionally at all observation sites.
-They should also be punctual and engaging and demonstrate strong communication skills.
-Note that students will receive credit for additional hours for observations completed as part of coursework. - Blood Borne Pathogens Training: Prospective student clinicians must complete online blood borne pathogens training and pass a related quiz.
+- 3.0 Cumulative Grade Point Average: Students must achieve a 3.0 cumulative GPA to enroll in clinical internship courses or graduate clinical seminars. - Observation Hours: Prior to menteeing in clinic, students must complete 30 hours of observation.
+These observations can be completed in person, such as at the RCSLH or another off campus site arranged by the student, or via Master Clinician Network (MCN).
+CSD students will earn 8 hours of observation through videos shown in CSD 310, CSD 110, and CSD 305.
+Documentation of observation hours will be kept in the CSD office and in a student's senior year, these observation hours will be entered into Calipso. - For graduate SLP students coming from other programs: Documentation of completed observation hours should be given to the Center Director for verification and entry into Calipso. - Observation hours completed via MCN are documented in that system.
+For inperson observation, students will complete the Record of Undergraduate Supervised In-Person Observation Hours form AND an Observation Summary Form for In-Person Observations for each in-person observation (see Appendices) and submit these to the Center Director. - Blood Borne Pathogens Training: Prospective student clinicians must complete online blood borne pathogens training and pass a related quiz.
 The Clinic Coordinator will email each student a link to follow to complete this requirement. - Background Check: Prior to week 1 of their first semester of clinical practicum, students must complete a background check by submitting payment and completing documents related to this requirement.
 The Clinic Coordinator will email each student a link to follow to complete this requirement.
-Students who have been convicted of felonies, who have violations that relate to children, or who have a record that would prevent them from securing professional licensure for speech-language pathology or audiology practice in the State of Illinois will not be allowed to complete a clinical internship. - Safe Interactions with Children: Prospective clinicians must annually complete online Everfi safe interactions with children training and pass a related quiz.
-The Clinic Coordinator will email each student a link to follow to complete this requirement. - HIPAA: Prospective clinicians must annually complete online HIPAA training and pass a related Everfi quiz.
+Students who have been convicted of felonies, who have

+- violations that relate to children, or who have a record that would prevent them from securing professional licensure for speech-language pathology or audiology practice in the State of Illinois will not be allowed to complete a clinical internship. - Safe Interactions with Children: Prospective clinicians must complete online Everfi safe interactions with children training and pass a related quiz.
+The Clinic Coordinator will email each student a link to follow to complete this requirement. - HIPAA: Prospective clinicians must complete online HIPAA training and pass a related Everfi quiz.
 The Clinic Coordinator will email each student a link to follow to complete this requirement.

+CSD Junior Mentee Information

-Clinical Mentoring Experience: One semester prior to enrolling in the first clinic internship course, students must serve for at least one semester as a mentee to a senior clinician for one client.
+One semester prior to enrolling in the first clinic internship course, undergraduate CSD students must serve for at least one semester as a mentee to a senior or graduate clinician for one client.
 Mentees are expected to increase their involvement in the clients' sessions from the beginning to the end of the term and to follow all Center policies.
 Mentees who demonstrate unprofessional behavior or who fail to demonstrate competency consistent with their level of experience may not be allowed to enroll in clinic internship.